HenryAWE/asbind20/doc/object_type.md

 **Notes:**
 1. In native mode, the binding generator will try to use the member version at first, then fallback to a lambda for using friend operators.
 The generic mode will directly use lambda for all operators.
-2. The wrapper requires `operator<=>` returns `std::weak_ordering` at least.
-The result of three way comparison will be translate to integral value recognized by AngelScript.
+2. The wrapper requires `operator<=>` returns `std::weak_ordering` at least, i.e., **no** `std::partial_ordering` support.
+   The result of three way comparison will be translated to integral value recognized by AngelScript.
 3. Returning by value using native calling convention of AngelScript needs you set the type flags carefully, otherwise you might get error when receiving value from these functions.
 Besides, some types cannot be passed/returned by value in native calling convention on some platforms.
 If you encounter such situation, you can force asbind20 to use generic calling convention for the specific generated wrappers using the tag `use_generic`.
 For example, `c.opPostInc(asbind20::use_generic)`.

+If your operators are not included in the above list, you can register them by `method()` with a lambda for choosing the correct operator overload.

 ## Member Aliases
 You can register a member `funcdef`.